streetturtle/awesome-wm-widgets/README.md

 # Icons

-If you don't want to install Arc icon them you can just download the icons which are used from the [Arc repository](https://github.com/horst3180/arc-theme).
+If you don't want to install Arc icon theme you can just download the icons which are used from the [Arc repository](https://github.com/horst3180/arc-theme).
 Or create your own icons with the same name.
 Here is the list of icons used:

 <table>